 Itching.
 Sneezing.
 Wheezing.
 Rashes.
 Weepy eyes.
 Coughing.
-Yes, all those lovely feelings our feline friends elicit in allergy sufferers are so not worth it.
 The many symptoms of cat allergies are just as unbearable as kittens are adorable.
 It’s the ultimate conflict for lovers of feline affection.
 The first step to getting rid of cat allergies is to know what causes cat allergies.
 I’ll give you a hint: it’s a protein called Fel d 1 in cat saliva and emitted from glands under the skin.
 It is neither hair nor dander that causes cat allergies.
 However, this protein does stick to the hair and dander, and therein lies the cat allergy problem.

 It sounds like there’s no hope left.
 Yet, if you can’t bear the thought of living without a cat in your life, there is hope.
 With some lifestyle changes (that don’t involve shaving your cat), mild to moderate allergy sufferers can welcome a cat into their lives.
 Some people, like it or not, simply cannot live with cats.
 If you don’t want to get rid of cats in your life altogether, try these next steps.